Quantitative delocalisation for the Gaussian and $q$-SOS long-range chains: Definitions and preliminaries

 \subsubsection{Integer-valued Gaussian free field on a finite graph}

 We recall the Definition~\ref{def:IV-GFF} of the integer-valued GFF and precise that $Z_{G , \lambda}$ is the normalizing constant (or partition function) defined by the identity

-\begin{remark} Let us make a few remarks: \begin{itemize} \item Definition~\ref{def:IV-GFF} only makes sense if the graph $G$ is connected.
-We extend it to disconnected graphs by using Definition~\ref{def:IV-GFF} on the connected component of the root and by setting $\mathrm{Var}_{G , \lambda}^{\mathrm{IV-GFF}}[\varphi(v)] = \infty$ for any vertex $v$ which is not in this connected component. \item The model~\eqref{def.IVGFFlongrange} is obtained by considering the complete graph with $2N$ vertices, identifying the set of vertices with the set $\{ - N +1 , \ldots , N \}$ (in an arbitrary way) and then considering the conductances
+\begin{remark} Let us make a few remarks: \begin{itemize} \item Definition~\ref{def:IV-GFF} only makes sense if the graph $G$ is connected and we may have to consider the variance of the height of a vertex $v \in V$, i.e., $\mathrm{Var}_{G , \lambda}^{\mathrm{IV-GFF}}[\varphi(v)] $, for disconnected graphs.
+In order to do so, we extend the definition of this quantity to disconnected graphs by using Definition~\ref{def:IV-GFF} on the connected component of the root and by setting $\mathrm{Var}_{G , \lambda}^{\mathrm{IV-GFF}}[\varphi(v)] = \infty$ for any vertex $v$ which is not in this connected component. \item The model~\eqref{def.IVGFFlongrange} is obtained by considering the complete graph with $2N$ vertices, identifying the set of vertices with the set $\{ - N +1 , \ldots , N \}$ (in an arbitrary way) and then considering the conductances

 and We denote by $ \mathrm{Var}_{N,\beta,\alpha}$ the variance under the corresponding probability measure. \item A simple graph of interest for us is the nearest neighbour chain defined as follows.
-Given an integer $L \in \N^*$, we consider the graph whose vertices are $\{ 0 , \ldots, L\}$, equipped with nearest neighbour edges and rooted in $L$.
+Given an integer $L \in \N$, we consider the graph whose vertices are $\{ 0 , \ldots, L\}$, equipped with nearest neighbour edges and rooted in $L$.
 We then consider a collection of conductances $\lambda := (\lambda_{i(i+1)})_{i \in \{0 , \ldots, L-1\}}$ and let $\varphi : \{ 0 , \ldots , L\} \to \Z$ be sampled according to the integer-valued Gaussian free field on this graph.
 The variance of the height $\varphi(0)$, denoted by $\mathrm{Var}_{L , \lambda}\left[ \varphi(0) \right]$, can then be explicitly computed by writing